sherucon/sherucon/README.md

 🚀 Currently, I’m gearing up to embark on an exciting journey—I’ll be pursuing a B.Tech in Computer Science with a captivating specialization in Artificial Intelligence and Machine Learning. 🤖📊

-🌐 My GitHub username is @sherucon, and you’ll find me tinkering with code, exploring algorithms, and occasionally indulging in some poetic debugging. 📝🔍

 🌱 Let’s connect, collaborate, and create!
 Feel free to explore my repositories, drop a star, or reach out—I’m always up for a good tech chat. 🤝🌈

 Keep Savvy :)